jedwards27/Gaggle/README.md

 ## Enabling Goose Agents to Collaborate
 ### **Protocol:**
 An operational procedure for agents to follow, expressed in two flavors:
-  - **Natural Language**: Streamlined and human-readable set of instructions about how to behave and use the tools.
+  - **Natural Language**: Streamlined, human-readable instructions about how to behave and use the tools.
   - **Mermaid Markdown**: A concise flowchart for expected behavior, described in an efficient text format.

 ### **Extension:**